c-blake/suggest/README.md

 word.
 Meanwhile, just one cold-cache suggestion on freshly opened data files could take 1000s of random accesses or 10s of seconds (at 10 ms latencies).

-A reasonably tight estimate on the number of random accesses is 3*hash finds
-+ 2*min(distances, corp/4k = 188 for test file).
-The 3 comes from access to the
-.tabl, its .keys and then the .sugg list.
+A reasonably tight estimate on the number of random accesses is 3*hashFinds + 2*min(distances, corp/4k = 188 for test file).
+The 3 comes from access to the .tabl, its .keys and then the .sugg list.
 The 2 comes from access to the .corp and .meta file.
 (In truth, .meta may not need consulting if the distances exceeds the user request, though.)
 With that estimate and sampling 10,000